lgngrvs/logangraves.com/posts/conversation-topics.md

 - What does "I" refer to
 - Where does the self reside, if it resides anywhere?
 - What is love/what are the constituent things bundled into "love"? is it really just evolutionary chemical soup?
-- What does it mean to be "rationalist"? is that even a good thing to pursue?
+- What does it mean to be "rationalist"?
+Is that even a desirable thing to pursue?
-- Experiences with psychedelics -- i   unfortunately do not have any, so you'd have to tell me about urs :P
+- Experiences with psychedelics -- I unfortunately do not have any, so you'd have to tell me about yours :P

 **Math and stuff**
+- Cantor (set theory, diagonalization!!)
+- Whitehead and Russell (type theory, *Principia Mathematica*, the urge to find real foundations)

-- Gödel and Tarski
+- Gödel and Tarski (Incompleteness and indefinability in strong formal systems)
 - Category theory
 - What even is math?
 The study of abstract structures?

-**Programming**
+**Computer Science**

-- What do you actually use functional programming for i don't get it and am stubbornly unwilling to actually take time to figure it out
+- What do you actually use functional programming for I don't get it and am stubbornly unwilling to actually take time to figure it out
 - How do you get complex computers from electrical circuits? this isn't even, like, emergent behavior it's just crazy levels of abstraction
-- Are computers basically magic? do we live in an era of magic
+- Are computers basically magic?
+Do we live in an era of magic (yeah)
-- Turing machines, computability theory, lambda calculus (I know of but not really *about* these things; why are they useful?)
+- Church and Turing (Computability, Lambda calculus, Church-Turing thesis, Halting problem)

-**maybe technical stuff; I'm still skilling up but**
+**Maybe technical stuff; I'm still skilling up but**

 - Thoughts on, idk, transformers vs. mamba? better architectures? are there systematic judgments about what makes better architectures or are we just flailing around
-- Building RAGs (I mention this because I want to build my own)
+- Building RAGs (I mention this because I want to build my own, even though context windows are getting big enough that they probably will be pointless pretty soon)

 **(Geo)politics**